Arthur W. Aleshire

-Arthur William Aleshire (February 15, 1900 – March 11, 1940) was an American politician serving as a U.S. Representative from Ohio for one term from 1937 to 1939.
-He is the last Democrat to represent his district.
+Arthur William Aleshire (February 15, 1900 – March 11, 1940) was an American politician serving as a U.S. representative from Ohio for one term from 1937 to 1939.

 Early life and career

 Born near Luray, Virginia, Aleshire attended the rural schools.
 He moved to Clark County, Ohio, in 1912 with his parents, who settled on a farm near Springfield.
 He was employed by a railway express company in 1921 and 1922.

 He engaged in dairy farming near Springfield, Ohio, in 1922 and 1923.
 He married Myrtle Marsh in 1922, and they had one son, Melvin.

 Accident

 Due to an accident in 1923, he lost the use of his legs and operated a filling station and grocery store in a wheelchair until his election to Congress.

 Congress

 Aleshire was elected as a Democrat to the Seventy-fifth Congress (January 3, 1937 – January 3, 1939).
 He was an unsuccessful candidate for reelection in 1938 to the Seventy-sixth Congress.
 He resumed his former business pursuits near Springfield, Ohio.